Product Name

 • It’s taken once a week and is suitable for adults who are overweight, obese, or managing type 2 diabetes; not advised for pregnant women or those with thyroid issues.

-Take control of your weight.
+Take control of your weight now!

 How Compounded Tirzepatide Works

 Tirzepatide supports weight loss by mimicking two natural gut hormones, GLP-1 and GIP, which help regulate hunger, fullness, and blood sugar.
-When combined, these hormones send powerful signals to the brain and digestive system to manage how and when you eat.1

 Here’s how it helps with weight reduction: